SharkPool-SP/SharkPools-Extensions/How to Add YOUR Extensions.md

     ```
     "[Extension-Name]": {
        "credits": "[A Short Description of your Extension with Credits]",
-       "url": "[Link to the RAW GITHUB FILE for your Extension Code]",
+       "url": "[File path to your Extension Code]",
        "tags": "[Tags that Relate to your Extension]"
        "status": "[use 'new' if its a new extension or 'update' if its an update to an existing extension]"
     }